woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/2-install-en.md

 ### Install Drivers

-Open OfflineUpdater.bat file from the drivers folder and type X:
+> Extract the drivers archive and open the 'OfflineUpdater.cmd' file.
+Type the drive letter of WINMIATOLL (should be X) and hit enter.

 ### Create Windows bootloader files for the EFI